The400MillionDollarCorp/OSSPoly/main doc/COMPLETE_SETUP_GUIDE.md

-# PolyOracle: Complete Setup Guide for Beginners
+# OSSPoly: Complete Setup Guide for Beginners

-## 🎯 What is PolyOracle?
+## 🎯 What is OSSPoly?

-PolyOracle is an intelligent AI trading agent that analyzes and trades on Polymarket, a decentralized prediction market platform.
+OSSPoly is an intelligent AI trading agent that analyzes and trades on Polymarket, a decentralized prediction market platform.
 The system consists of:

 - **AI Agent "Poly"**: Performs deep market research, analysis, and makes trading decisions
 - **Web Interface**: Modern React app where you can monitor the agent's thought process and approve/reject trades